oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

    described in [Section 3.1.3](#313-jadn-representations)
  - A calendar event model: an example of developing a JADN model from an existing JSON schema
+ - An example applying the new JADN v2.0 inheritance features

 These examples use a mixture of the various JADN representation formats described in [Section&nbsp;3.1.3](#313-jadn-representations), and the university